Ratstail91/Toy/getting-started/runner-library.md

 ## freeScript(self: opaque)

 This function frees a script's resources, cleaning up any memory that is no longer needed.
 Failing to call this will result in a memory leak.

+## checkScriptDirty(self: opaque)

+This function returns true of the script is "dirty", otherwise it returns false.